Fatimid invasion of Egypt (919–921)

 The second Fatimid invasion of Egypt occurred in 919–921, following the failure of the first attempt in 914–915.
 The expedition was again commanded by the Fatimid Caliphate's heir-apparent, al-Qa'im bi-Amr Allah.
 As during the previous attempt, the Fatimids captured Alexandria with ease.
 However, while the Abbasid garrison in Fustat was weaker and mutinous due to lack of pay, al-Qa'im did not exploit it for an immediate attack on the city, such as the one that had failed in 914.
-Instead, in March 920 the Fatimid navy was destroyed by the Abbasid fleet under Thamal al-Dulafi, and Abbasid reinforcements under Mu'nis al-Muzaffar arrived at Fustat.
-Nevertheless, in the summer of 920 al-Qa'im was able to capture the Fayyum Oasis, and in the spring of 921 extend his control over much of Upper Egypt as well, while Mu'nis avoided an open confrontation and remained at Fustat.
-During that time, both sides were engaged in a diplomatic and propaganda battle, with the Fatimids' in particular trying to sway the Muslim populace on their side, without success.
+Instead, in March 920, the Fatimid navy was destroyed by the Abbasid fleet under Thamal al-Dulafi, and Abbasid reinforcements under Mu'nis al-Muzaffar arrived at Fustat.
+Nevertheless, in the summer of 920, al-Qa'im was able to capture the Fayyum Oasis, and in the spring of 921, extend his control over much of Upper Egypt as well, while Mu'nis avoided an open confrontation and remained at Fustat.
+During that time, both sides were engaged in a diplomatic and propaganda battle, with the Fatimids' in particular trying to sway the Muslim populace to their side, without success.
 The Fatimid expedition was condemned to failure when Thamal's fleet took Alexandria in May/June 921; when the Abbasid forces moved on Fayyum, al-Qa'im was forced to abandon it and flee west over the desert.

 Background

 The Fatimid dynasty arrived to power in Ifriqiya in 909, when they overthrew the reigning Aghlabid dynasty with the support of the Kutama Berbers.
 In contrast to their predecessors, who were content to remain a regional dynasty in the western fringes of the Abbasid Caliphate, the Fatimids held ecumenical pretensions: as imams of the Isma'ili Shi'a sect, and claiming descent from Fatima, the daughter of Muhammad and wife of Ali, they regarded the Sunni Abbasids as usurpers and were determined to overthrow them and take their place.
-Thus in early 910 the Fatimid imam, Abdallah, declared himself caliph with the regnal name of al-Mahdi Billah (r.
+Thus, in early 910, the Fatimid imam, Abdallah, declared himself caliph with the regnal name of al-Mahdi Billah (r.
 909–934).

-In line with this imperial vision, following the establishment of their rule in Ifriqiya, the Fatimid Caliphate]'s next objective was Egypt, the gateway to the Levant and Iraq, the seat of their Abbasid rivals.
+In line with this imperial vision, following the establishment of their rule in Ifriqiya, the Fatimid Caliphate's next objective was Egypt, the gateway to the Levant and Iraq, the seat of their Abbasid rivals.
 A first invasion in 914–915 under the Fatimid heir-apparent al-Qa'im bi-Amr Allah captured Cyrenaica, Alexandria and the Fayyum Oasis, but failed to take Fustat.
 Following the arrival of reinforcements from Syria and Iraq under Mu'nis al-Muzaffar, al-Qa'im retreated to Ifriqiya.
 In the aftermath of his retreat, Cyrenaica was lost again.